Curtis Leschyshyn: Hartford Whalers/Carolina Hurricanes (1996–2000)

-Leschyshyn joined the Hartford Whalers on November 9, 1996, and in his first game with the club on the same date, he made an immediate impact, as Leschyshyn scored the overtime winning goal for the Whalers against Dominik Hasek of the Buffalo Sabres in a 4–3 victory.
+Leschyshyn joined the Hartford Whalers on November 9, 1996, and in his first game with the club on the same date, he made an immediate impact, as Leschyshyn scored the overtime winning goal for the Whalers against Dominik Hašek of the Buffalo Sabres in a 4–3 victory.
 In his second game with the Whalers three nights later, Leschyshyn scored the opening goal in a 4–3 win over the San Jose Sharks.
 In 64 games with the Whalers in the 1996–97, he scored four goals and 17 points.

 Leschyshyn remained with the club during their relocation from Hartford to Carolina in the summer of 1997, as the team was renamed to the Carolina Hurricanes.
 After starting the season injured, Leschyshyn played in his first game with the Hurricanes on October 10, 1997, as he was held without a point in a 2–1 win over the New Jersey Devils.
 In 73 games in 1997–98, Leschyshyn scored two goals and 12 points.

 In 1998–99, Leschyshyn appeared in 65 games with Carolina, scoring two goals and nine points, helping the team reach the postseason.
 On April 22, 1999, he played in his first playoff game with the Hurricanes, earning no points in 2–0 loss to the Boston Bruins.
 In five playoff games, Leschyshyn had no points.

 Leschyshyn struggled offensively during the 1999–00 season, as he scored no goals and had two assists in 53 games.
 Following the season, the Hurricanes left Leschyshyn unprotected for the upcoming expansion draft.

 On June 23, 2000, the Minnesota Wild selected Leschyshyn in the 2000 NHL Expansion Draft.